Current Time in Västerås, Sweden

 Time Differences from Västerås

-• London: Västerås is usually 1 hour ahead of London.
-When it is 9:00 AM in Västerås, it is typically 8:00 AM in London.
+Västerås, Sweden is 1 hour ahead of London, so when it is 9:00 AM in Västerås, it is 8:00 AM in London.
+This small difference makes UK-Sweden coordination convenient for business meetings, procurement calls, and European project management.

 Frequently Asked Questions